danil/rc/mysql.md

     SELECT email, COUNT(*) c FROM users GROUP BY email HAVING c > 1;
     SELECT user_id, offer_id, COUNT(*) c FROM offers_users GROUP BY user_id, offer_id HAVING c > 1;

+### CSV

+    SELECT * FROM users INTO OUTFILE '/path/to/file.csv' FIELDS TERMINATED BY ',' ENCLOSED BY '"' LINES TERMINATED BY '\n';